abhishekp2917/food_blog_template/README.md

 # *cafe_template*

 This is static website template for cafe' shop.
 It has menu section, booking tables section and navbar.
-Styling is done using bootstrap and custom CSS.
+Styling is done using bootstrap4 and custom CSS.

 ### Header section :